This website

 I originally setup the domain sometime in high school (late grade 9 maybe?
 I don’t really remember).
 I believe that the very first version of the site was a static HTML page.
 At the time I was learning some basic HTML, PHP, and cgi-bin Perl with my uncle.

-The first version of the site I can find was one from 2nd year when I was in my second year University.
-If you look at the Internet archive it has a (now cliché) "under construction" message.
+The first version of the site I can find was one from when I was in my second year of University.
+If you look at the Internet archive it has a (now cliché) “under construction” message.

 Previous static site generators